ym001/distancia/CONTRIBUTING.md

     git commit -m "Add custom distance metric feature" git push origin feature/custom-distance-metric

-    6. Submit a Pull Request: Go to the original repository and submit a pull request from your branch.
+    6. **Submit a Pull Request**: Go to the original repository and submit a pull request from your branch.
 Describe your changes and mention any related issues.

 ### 3. Writing Documentation